Siddipet

 Siddipet, is a city in the Indian state of Telangana.
 It is a municipality and serves as the headquarters of the Siddipet district.
 It is located about 100 km north of the state capital, Hyderabad, and 92 km from Warangal.
 The District Headquarters and Police Commissionerate is located at the Siddipet city.

 Siddipet is a regional urban hub and educational centre.

 Demographics

-As of the 2011 Census of India, Siddipet had a population of 111,358.
-(Note: This figure includes the city limit expansions since 2011.
-The original 2011 census figure was 66,737.)
+According to the 2011 Census of India, Siddipet had a population of 111,358, making it one of the larger urban centres in Telangana.
+The city had an average literacy rate of 90.73%, significantly higher than the national average at the time.
+Telugu and Urdu are the official languages spoken in the city.

+Siddipet has witnessed rapid population growth over the decades, increasing from 61,809 residents in 2001 to 111,358 in 2011, reflecting an increase of over 80% during the decade.
+The city has consequently emerged as an important regional urban and educational centre in north-central Telangana.

 Governance

 Siddipet municipality was formed in the year 1952.
 It is spread over an area of 36.03 km2 with 34 municipal wards.
+Law enforcement is from Siddipet Police Commissionerate.